aneto0/Fast-Control-Falcon/README.md

 The time of the start of the experiment is given by the time at which the value of ADC is greater than a given threshold (in reality an assert mechanism verifies that this condition is kept true for a given number of samples)  *t_s = t + z / Fs*, where *z* is the sample number where *ADC[z] > threshold* and *ADC* is the channel being monitored.

-The main components of the RealTimeApplication are:
+The main components of FalconApp are:

 | Name      | Type     | Function       | Configuration |